DannyArends/CTLmapping/doc/joss/2016/paper.md

 differ (see figure 1).

-Because CTL connect phenotypes CTLmapping provides a mechanism for discovering causality.
+Because CTL connect phenotypes CTLmapping provides a mechanism for inference and discovering causality [@Arends:thesis_chapter].
 This is particularly of interest when phenotype correlations change with conditions, for example in pathways with highly correlated gene expression patterns (see figure 1).
+CTLmapping differs from set test methods, e.g., [@Wang:2010] in that CTLmapping does not require prior information on sets (e.g., pathways).

 (FIG1)